Shenghao28/Shenghao28.github.io/index.md

 <p style= "font-size:13px">
 <i><b>Purpose&nbsp;</b></i> Radioactive seeds implantation is an effective invasive treatment method for malignant liver tumor in hepatocellular carcinomas.
 However, the accuracy of the therapy is highly dependent upon surgeon’s experience.
-This paper aims to develop a robotic system in assisting surgeons in performing brachytherapy on liver tumor, which is characterized by high-accuracy, multiple degrees of freedom (DoF) and multimodal feedback.<br>
+This paper aims to develop a robotic system in assisting surgeons in performing brachytherapy on liver tumor, which is characterized by high-accuracy, multiple degrees of freedom (DoF) and multimodal feedback.<br><br>
 <i><b>Methods&nbsp;</b></i> We present a novel interventional robotic system, which consists of a 5-DoF positioning robotic arm (a 3-DoF translational joint and a 2-DoF revolute joint) and a needle actuator used for needle insertion and radioactive seeds implantation.
-To ensure the safety of the motion, control strategy is designed for the system, where the motion planning is performed by artificial potential field approach and the ultrasound-image based contacting method is discussed in this paper.<br>
+To ensure the safety of the motion, control strategy is designed for the system, where the motion planning is performed by artificial potential field approach and the ultrasound-image based contacting method is discussed in this paper.<br><br>
 <i><b>Results&nbsp;</b></i> Experiments were performed to evaluate position and orientation accuracy as well as validate the motion planning procedure of the system.
 The accuracy of positioning with and without rotation is 0.66±0.49 mm and 0.88±0.49mm, respectively.
 Orientation accuracy on the revolute joint is±0.2 degree and±0.1 degree, respectively.
 Needle placement accuracy is 1.1±0.5 mm.
-The feasibility of the control strategy is demonstrated by simulation and experiments based on an abdominal phantom.<br>
+The feasibility of the control strategy is demonstrated by simulation and experiments based on an abdominal phantom.<br><br>
 <i><b>Conclusion&nbsp;</b></i> This paper presents a robotic system with force and US image feedback in assisting surgeons performing brachytherapy on liver tumor.
 The proposed robotic system is capable of executing an accurate needle insertion task while ensuring safe robotic motion to the patient under the feedback of the optical tracking system and US-image.<br>
 </p>